The first time I ventured onto the Blue Ridge Parkway it was so foggy you couldn't even see the guard rails.

 Commercial vehicles are prohibited on this two-lane blacktop.
 The speed limit is a leisurely 45 mp/h.
 (72 km/h), but motorists are advised to allow 30 (48 km/h) when estimating travel time.

 That's good advice.
-With frequent stops to take photos and admire the view, covering 100 kilometres took us just over two hours.
+With frequent stops to take photos and admire the view, covering 100 kilometers took us just over two hours.

 Our introduction to the Parkway was Virginia's Explore Park Visitor Center, just east of Roanoke.
 There's a huge relief map and a stunning video that reveals such off-road attractions as glassblowers and musical instrument makers and adventures such as whitewater rafting.

 At 9:45 a.m. we headed south under a cloudless sky.
 This was the first decent Saturday, we were told, in an unusually wet and cool spring, so heavy traffic wouldn't have been surprising.
 Instead, the Parkway seemed empty.
 So empty we could stop on a rare straight stretch for several minutes to photograph wildflowers and humpbacked bridges.

 Signs for overlooks alert you to places where you can park and drink in views of two of the Appalachians' components, the Blue Ridge Mountains to the west or the Allegheny Mountains to the east.
 Rock Castle Gorge lookout at Rocky Knob was a favorite.

 I was told the scenery is more dramatic in North Carolina, where the peaks reach upwards of 1,800 meters, roughly 700 meters taller than anything along the Virginia portion of the Parkway.